veenabala123/summer-2025-parkinsonpredict/README.md

 ## Prerequisites
 - Access to the Parkinson's Progression Markers Initiative (PPMI) dataset.
 The data sets used in this repo are not available publicly.
-- Python 3.x.
+- Python 3.10+
+- NumPy
+- Seaborn
+- Pandas
+- Matplotlib
-- Jupyter Notebook.
+- scikit-learn
-- Required libraries: pandas, numpy, scikit-learn, matplotlib, seaborn, tensorflow.

 ## 🛠️ Project Structure